Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 ~~~~~~~~~~~~~~~~~~~~
 Our traditional and default configuration for distributed Elasticsearch instances is `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__.
 This means that each Elasticsearch instance is totally independent and the manager queries all Elasticsearch instances via cross cluster search.
 This lowers the amount of maintenance required and the required knowledge of Elasticsearch internals.
 This configuration is recommended for most users.

 The ``manager node`` runs its own local copy of Elasticsearch, which manages cross-cluster search configuration for the deployment.
-This includes configuration for ``heavy nodes`` and ``search nodes`` (where applicable), but not ``forward nodes``, as they do not run Elastic Stack components.
+This includes configuration for ``search nodes`` and ``heavy nodes`` (where applicable).
+This does not include ``forward nodes`` since they do not run Elastic Stack components.

 ``Search nodes`` extend the storage and processing capabilities of the manager node, and run :ref:`elasticsearch`, :ref:`logstash`, and :ref:`curator`.
 Search nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.

-``Heavy nodes`` run sensor services and store their own logs in a local Elasticsearch instance. and then configure the manager node to query that instance.
-Search nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.
+``Heavy nodes`` run sensor services and store their own logs in a local Elasticsearch instance.
+Heavy nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.
 Heavy nodes are not recommended for most use cases.

 When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
 From there, the data can be queried through the use of cross-cluster search.